bastianegeter/qPCR_validation/README.md

 (TODO) DISCLAIMER ON INTERPRETATION - IMPORTANT

 ## Overview
 The primary purpose of COASTER is to aid in the interpretation of quantitative PCR (qPCR) results from environmental DNA (eDNA) samples.
-A standardised PDF report will be generated to accompany your qPCR results when sent to other scientists and decision-makers.

 Alongside your qPCR data, COASTER requires two things:

 **1. Assay Validation:** COASTER assigns a confidence level (Low|Medium|High) to a qPCR assay based on a simple checklist of the assay validation steps that have been so far undertaken.
 Broadly, the confidence levels can be viewed as follows: